 - Assist in developing and maintaining the anti-infective formulary, anti-infective guidelines and use evaluations, infectious disease related clinical pathways, and order sets

-- Serve as an active member of the Lifespan Antimicrobial Stewardship Committee and Infection Prevention Committee
+- Serve as an active member of the Antimicrobial Stewardship Program Committee and Infection Prevention Committee

 - Ensure TJC, CMS and other AMS regulatory compliance

-- Serve as a preceptor to pharmacy residents (PGY1 and PGY-2), APPE pharmacy students, and infectious diseases physician fellows
+- Serve as a preceptor to pharmacy residents, students, and infectious diseases physician fellows

 - Provide didactic lectures to local pharmacy, nursing, and physician assistant schools

 - Provide in-services to pharmacists, providers, nurses, and other healthcare staff on but not limited to AMS, protocols, guidelines, and department initiatives

 - Serve as a liaison between the Department of Pharmacy and Division of Infectious Diseases

 - Maintain competency in the pharmacy dispensing system through participation in practice coverage in the inpatient pharmacy.
 Weekend rotation is typically every 4th weekend and two holidays

 - Demonstrate ongoing professional development including meeting continuing education requirements, keeping abreast of current literature as it relates to clinical, financial and safety outcomes in the area of infectious diseases and antimicrobial stewardship